iamblackdev/Buycoins-Frontend-Challenge-/README.md

 export const token = 'YOUR_TOKEN'.
 ```
 - Run the project
-- To search for new user use the search bar on the header.
+- To search for new user use search bar in the home page or the search bar in the header.